sbassong/Ludo_JS/README.md

 ***

 ### ***Description***
-####  Ludo is a dice movement/strategy game derived from the Indian game *Parchisi* (other popular variation include Sorry).
+####  Ludo is a dice movement/strategy game derived from the Indian game *Parchisi* (other popular variations include Sorry!).
 This gane was implemented using Javascript, HTML, CSS and deployed with Surge.
-This is the first project for Software Engineering Immersive at General Assembly.
+This is the first project for Software Engineering Immersive @ General Assembly.
 ***

 ### ***Technologies Used***